 - Journal suggester tools generate lists of suggested journals based on the similarity of your abstract to articles these journals have published.
 Be mindful of the coverage limits of suggester tools provided by journal publishers

 - Evaluate journals using metrics to identify those most influential in your field.
 There are a variety of metrics you can use to inform your decision.
 Some are more useful for certain disciplines than others.
 Check the Strategic Publishing Toolkit for more information

 When you submit your article to a journal for publishing, you often sign over copyright to the publishing journal.
 This affects how you can share it in the future, and how readers can access it.
 If it is important for your research to be accessible to clinicians and practitioners, check what sharing options a journal offers (often stated in open access or editorial policies on the journal/publisher website), or investigate an open access publication.

 For assistance with writing, contact your supervisor.

-In addition to providing online modules on writing, The Learning Centre also run writing workshops.
+In addition to providing online modules on writing, The Learning Hub also runs writing workshops.

 If you have a question about copyright, contact the Copyright Team.

-Enquiries about Open Access can be directed to your Academic Liaison Librarian, however if you have a question about depositing a copy of your publication into the University repository, contact the Repository Team.
+Enquiries about Open Access publishing can be directed to an Academic Liaison Librarian.
+If you have a question about depositing a copy of your publication into the University repository, contact the Repository Team.